 3. Your stuff doesn’t have enough buyer demand.

 Sometimes, even if you have a competitive price point and display/describe your items nicely, they just don’t sell.
 In these situations, it’s almost always because there isn’t enough buyer demand.

-Maybe it’s a very rare antique that only the “right” collector would be interested in – -and you just haven’t found that right person yet.
+Maybe it’s a very rare antique that only the “right” collector would be interested in.
 Or maybe you live in a more remote location so garage sales and Craigslist pick-ups are tricky since no one wants to drive out to your house.

 In these situations, Ebay is often the best option for selling and shipping these types of items — however I personally don’t have much experience with Ebay so I’m definitely not the person to ask if you have more detailed questions!